-We realized the neural network produced unphysical predictions for some boundary patches, especially around the column.
+The the neural network can produce unphysical predictions for some boundary patches, especially around the column.
 This phenomenon is related to the near-wall treatment applied to the turbulent quantities and the size of the cells of the first wall layer.
 Consequently, the wall function damps the solution on these cells, producing accurate results for short-term simulations even if the neural network prediction is completely wrong.
 However, this small error accumulates and arises during mid-term simulations, producing a wrong generalization.
-We decided to implement a 1D limiter to bound the prediction of our neural network in these types of patches, inspired by the limiters of TVD schemes.
+Thus, we implement a 1D limiter to bound the prediction of our neural network in these types of patches, inspired by the limiters of TVD schemes.
 Thus, considering a face $F$ surrounded by its owner cell $o$ and its neighbor cell $n$, we define the lower $b_-$ and upper $b_+$ bounds of our limiting criteria, such that:

 where $\lambda$ is a constant for extending or narrowing the range of action of the limiter.
-We will check the mean face velocities predicted in the boundary patches by our neural network so that if they are out of the bounds described in~\eqref{eq:bounding1}, we will change to the Upwind scheme.
+We check the mean face velocities predicted in the boundary patches by our neural network so that if they are out of the bounds in~\eqref{eq:bounding1}, we change to the Upwind scheme.
 Hence, we obtain our bounded mean face velocity $\bar{u}^*_F$ as: